-- To make the Swiss buttercream: In the bowl of a stand-up mixer set atop a medium saucepan filled with a few inches of water, add the egg white, sugar and salt.
+- In the bowl of a stand-up mixer set atop a medium saucepan filled with a few inches of water, add the egg white, sugar and salt.
 Turn the heat to medium and whisk until the sugar dissolves, about 5 minutes.
 Dip your finger in and if it’s still gritty, continue mixing until it completely dissolves.

 - Transfer the bowl to the stand-up mixer with the whisk attachment and beat until stiff peaks form and the meringue appears very glossy, about 5 minutes.
 While the mixer is running, add cubes of butter, one at a time.
 Next, pour in the melted chocolate and vanilla extract and beat until completely combined.
 Sift in the cocoa powder and mix until combined.
 Transfer the buttercream to a piping bag (no need to add a tip).
 Snip off the edge of the piping tip with a pair of scissors.

-- To assemble the macarons: flip over half of the macarons.
+- Flip over half of the macarons.
 Pipe the buttercream onto the macarons and then add the top.
 Repeat with the remaining macarons.